Zero Cosmological Constant and Nonzero Dark Energy from Holographic Principle

 It is often argued that after taking the vacuum expectation of quantum fields, the Friedmann equation \beq H^2=\frac{8\pi G \rho_m}{3}-\frac{k_c c^2}{R}+\frac{\Lambda c^2}{3}, \eeq gets an additional constant contribution $\Lambda_q=\rho_q/M_P^2 c^2=\langle T_{00}\rangle/M_P^2 c^2$ from the vacuum quantum fluctuation $\rho_{q}$ in Eq. (\ref{rhovac}).
 (Here, $k_c$ is the spatial curvature parameter, which we will set zero for simplicity, and $\rho_m$ is the matter energy density.)
 Thus, the total cosmological constant is $ \Lambda=\Lambda_c +\Lambda_q, $ and the total vacuum energy density is given by \beq \rho_{vac}= M_P^2 c^2 (\Lambda_c + \Lambda_q ). \eeq Without a fine tuning it seems to be almost impossible for two terms to cancel each other to result in the tiny observed upper bound for the cosmological constant.
 This is the essence of the cosmological constant problem.

 Then, in the context of QFT, from where could horizon energy $\rho_h$ arise?
 Recall that $\rho_{q}$ in Eq. (\ref{rhovac}) was estimated in a flat spacetime.
-On the other hand, for a curved spacetime, after a Bogoliubov transformation there appear excited states in addition to the vacuum.
+However, for a curved spacetime, after a Bogoliubov transformation there appear excited states in addition to the vacuum.
 The normal ordered quantum vacuum energy (i.e., with the subtraction of the zero point energy) in a curved spacetime with the UV and the IR cutoffs often has a term in the form of $\rho_h$.
 One can do a volume integral of $\hbar \omega$ with the Bogoliubov coefficient $\beta_k$ for the quantum fields in a curved spacetime to obtain $\rho_h$.
 For example, using the result in ~\cite{UV}, it was shown in ~\cite{Lee:2008vn} that $\rho_{vac}$ for the de Sitter universe contains an extra term \beq \rho'_{vac}\sim \int^{k_U}_{k_I} d^3k~ \hbar \omega |\beta_k|^2 \sim k_U^2 H^2 \eeq in addition to the usual zero point energy, where $\beta_k\sim H/k$ .
 If we choose $M_P$ as the UV-cutoff $k_U$, this extra term gives $\rho'_{vac}\sim M_P^2 H^2 \sim \rho_h$.
 Thus, it is possible that $\rho_h$ is actually the average quantum fluctuation energy above the zero point vacuum energy of the curved spacetime in the bulk~\cite{Padmanabhan:2008if}.
 This dark energy may be also identified to be the energy of cosmic Hawking radiation ~\cite{Lee:2008vn}.
 However, this calculation still can not explain why we can ignore the zero point energy in the bulk.
 It seems that there is no plausible way to overcome this difficulty, as long as we rely on the conventional QFT.
+We need another fundamental ingredient to solve this problem.